Marcelo Demoliner: 2009-2012: First singles Challenger title, new partnership with Souza

-2013-2016: Top 100 & Major debut, Wimbledon & US Open third rounds
+2013-2016: Top 100 & Major debut and two third rounds, doping suspension

 In February 2013, Demoliner first entered the doubles top 100.
 In the first half of 2013, he won four Challengers in doubles.
 In June 2013, he participated for the first time in a Grand Slam at the 2013 Wimbledon Championships with compatriot André Sá, losing in the first round to the Bryan brothers, the No. 1 duo in the world.
 He also reached the semifinals of the ATP 250 Newport in July.

 In 2014 he had, as campaign highlights, the semifinals of the ATP 250 Zagreb and two Challenger titles in Quito and Cordoba.

-In 2015, he won two more Challengers (Cali and Ilkley), reached the third round of Wimbledon, the second round of the US Open, and began to participate in more ATP tournaments.
+In 2015, he won two more Challengers (Cali and Ilkley).

+He reached the third round at Wimbledon, the second round of the US Open, and began to participate in more ATP tournaments.

+In 2016, Demoliner was given a doping ban for testing positive for a prohibited substance between February and April.

-In 2016, Demoliner’s best results were two runner-ups at the ATP 250 in Quito and Bastad, the semifinal of the ATP 500 Rio de Janeiro, and the third round at the US Open.
+Following his return, his best results were two runner-ups at the ATP 250 in Quito and Bastad, a semifinal of the ATP 500 Rio de Janeiro, and a third round at the 2016 US Open.

-2017: Mixed doubles semifinal at Wimbledon, four finals
+2017: Mixed doubles semifinal at Wimbledon, four finals, top 35

-In 2017, he reached the 3rd round of the Australian Open and got three more runner-ups on the ATP 250 level in São Paulo, Lyon and Chengdu alongside Marcus Daniell.
+In 2017, he reached the third round of the Australian Open and got three more runner-ups on the ATP 250 level in São Paulo, Lyon and Chengdu alongside Marcus Daniell.
 He was also runner-up at the ATP 500 in Vienna alongside Sam Querrey for the very first time at this level.